+1 800 654 4229

 GORE Joint Sealant is made of 100% monoaxially expanded PTFE (ePTFE), using Gore’s expansion technology to create a high degree of fibrillation.

-High fibrillation is what improves strength and seal performance, and creates the soft, conformable surface that readily fills minor flange irregularities.
+High fibrillation is what improves the joint sealant material’s strength and seal performance, and creates the soft, conformable surface that readily fills minor flange irregularities.

-With GORE Joint Sealant, creating custom large gaskets on the spot is swift and simple.
+With GORE Joint Sealant, creating custom large gaskets on the spot is swift and simple, because your form in place gasket is immediately available.
 No need to wait for one to be fabricated off-site.
-No need to receive pallets, or requisition trucks or crane-lifts.
-No special handling or maintenance required, either.
+No need for extra gaskets-and-seals procurement efforts to receive pallets, or requisition trucks or crane-lifts.
+No need for special handling or maintenance required, either.

 Gasket creation and gasket installation are faster and easier with GORE Joint Sealant.
 Its tight, durable seal means maintenance is minimal, too.
 With fewer interruptions and less downtime, productivity is higher all around — and so are the related cost savings.